 So Others Might Eat is a Washington-based organization where STAY members help feed the hungry by volunteering the third Saturday of every month.
 We meet in front of St. Thomas Apostle Church at 10:30 a.m. and carpool to SOME.
 We are always looking for drivers!
 For more information click the picture to the left.
 To sign up, contact STAY's SOME Coordinator & STAY Executive Board member, Jae Ahn at firstname.lastname@example.org.

 Please Note: Neither open shoes nor shorts are allowed while serving lunch.
 Also, you will be provided a hair net, or you may bring a cap of your own.

-STAYCare (Celebrating And Respecting Every Person) is one of our newest and most popular social ministries that serves individuals with disabilities in the community.
-Events and social activities like dances are planned about six times a year to promote inclusion and acceptance of those with disabilities in the Archdiocese of Washington.
+STAYCare (Celebrating And Respecting Every Person) is our ministry that serves individuals with disabilities in the community.
+Events and social activities like dances are planned a few times a year to promote inclusion and acceptance of those with disabilities in the Archdiocese of Washington.